-A simple receiver board is also being developed.
-It is intended that this will be connected to the USB port of a laptop to display telemetry and messages in an interesting way.
+A receiver, the FUNcube Dongle, has been developed that plugs into the USB port of a laptop to display telemetry and messages in an interesting way.

-The satellite will contain a materials science experiment, from which the school students can receive telemetry data which they can compare to the results they obtained from similar reference experiments in the classroom.
+The satellite contains a materials science experiment, from which the school students can receive telemetry data which they can compare to the results they obtained from similar reference experiments in the classroom.

-FUNcube is the first CubeSat designed to benefit this group and is expected to be the first UK CubeSat to reach space.
+FUNcube is the first CubeSat designed to benefit this group.

-It is anticipated that FUNcube will be launched into a Sun Synchronous Low Earth Orbit about 600-700km above the earth using one of the many launch opportunities that exist for CubeSat missions.
-In such an orbit the satellite passes over Europe approximately 3 times in the morning, and 3 in the evening, every day, perhaps allowing the morning passes to be used for educational purposes and the evening passes for Amateur Radio communications.
+On November 21, 2013 FUNcube-1 (AO-73) was launched from the Yasny launch base located in the Orenburg Region, Russia on a Dnepr Launch Vehicle into a 600 km, 97.8º inclination sun-synchronous orbit.
+In this orbit the satellite passes over the British Isles and Europe approximately 3 times in the morning, and 3 in the evening, every day, perhaps allowing the morning passes to be used for educational purposes and the evening passes for Amateur Radio communications.

-FUNcube will carry a UHF to VHF linear transponder that will have approx 500mW PEP output and which can be used by Radio Amateurs worldwide for SSB and CW communications.
+FUNcube carries a UHF to VHF linear transponder that will has 300 mW PEP output and which can be used by Radio Amateurs worldwide for SSB and CW communications.

-Measuring just 10cm x 10cm x 10cm, and with a mass of less than 1kg, it will be the smallest ever satellite to carry a linear transponder and the choice of frequencies will enable Radio Amateurs to use their existing VO-52, DO-64, HO68 and similar stations.
+Measuring just 10 x 10 x 10 cm, and with a mass of less than 1 kg, it is be the smallest ever satellite to carry a linear transponder.

 AMSAT-UK has more than 350 individual members and is one of more than 20 such groups worldwide.
 AMSAT-UK teams have provided hardware for more than 10 satellites over the past 35+ years including SSETI Express in 2005.

-They are presently involved with the development of hardware and software for a number of satellite projects including the European Student Earth Orbiter (ESEO), P3E, ARISSat-1, the Columbus module on the ISS and also the GENSO Ground station network.
+Recently AMSAT-UK has been involved with the development of hardware and software for a number of satellite projects including the European Student Earth Orbiter (ESEO), UKube-1, P3E, ARISSat-1, the Columbus module on the ISS and also the GENSO Ground station network.

 The Radio Communications Foundation is a Registered Charity (Number 1100694) set up in 2003 to fund efforts to bring the wonders of radio into the classrooms, universities and any other public place where hands on demonstration can influence understanding.